By KATHLEEN FOODY and COREY WILLIAMS

 “Our clients are just as devastated as everyone else,” Smith said, adding that the gun “was locked.”
 She didn’t provide more detail during Saturday’s hearing.

 Oakland County Prosecutor Karen McDonald’s office filed involuntary manslaughter charges against the Crumbleys on Friday, accusing them of failing to intervene on the day of the tragedy despite being confronted with a drawing and chilling message — “blood everywhere” — that was found at the boy’s desk.
-They could each face up to 15 years in prison, according to a spokeswoman for McDonald’s office.

 The Crumbleys committed “egregious” acts, from buying a gun on Black Friday and making it available to Ethan Crumbley to resisting his removal from school when they were summoned a few hours before the shooting, McDonald said Friday.